Darlene Mealy: Controversies

 She brought controversial attention to herself in 2009 when she voted to give $5,000 of public money to Lynval Samuels (also known as Dr. Bidi XiLi Bey), for teaching "etymology".
 Referred to by some as a lunatic, Samuels "has been a fixture at Union St. and Utica Ave. for years, neighbors said - stopping traffic, splattering paint on parking meters and fire hydrants, and handing out flyers for his self-styled etymology classes."

 Mealy was also highlighted by the press for a history of questionable housing deals she was involved in before becoming a councilwoman.
 In 1993, when Mealy was still with the MTA, she and her sister moved into a 3-bedroom, low-income apartment in Bushwick.
 These apartments were only available to families on limited incomes, specifically, those making less than $15,200 a year.
 Within two years, however, Mealy and her sister had purchased a $90,000 brownstone.

+In 2014, Mealy "failed to pay the landlord who owned the space she leased for her district office for five months and then had him arrested when he changed the locks."

+In 2026, the Manhattan District Attorney announced charges against four members of Mealy's family, alleging they were part of a deed theft ring that tried to steal a family's home in Harlem.

 New York City Council

 Mealy was first elected to the 41st district of the New York City Council in 2005 after defeating William Boyland, Jr., a member of the famed Boyland political family.
 She was re-elected in 2009 after narrowly besting Tracy E. Boyland.

 In 2010, Mealy was also elected as the Democratic District Leader for the 55th Assembly District in Brooklyn after defeating Latrice Walker, the legal counsel to Congresswoman Yvette Clarke and future assemblymember.
 Mealy was re-elected to her third term on the City Council in 2013, beating her Democratic rival Kathleen Daniel 66% to 20%.

 Mealy chaired the Contracts Committee and was the co-chair of the Council’s Brooklyn delegation, and a member of the Black, Latino and Asian Caucus and the Women’s Caucus.

 She courted attention when she was televised tearfully casting her "yes" vote regarding Mayor Michael Bloomberg's efforts to overturn a referendum limiting him to two terms as New York City's Mayor.
 She had previously stated that she opposed the measure.
 In 2011, Mealy earned the distinction of missing the highest percentage of meetings and hearings she was supposed to have attended - 24%.
+In 2023, Mealy attracted notice for her poor attendance record at City Council meetings, as she had been absent for 32% of meetings that term so far, and for how difficult it was for district residents to speak to her or her office, as the district office was rarely open.